Benefits of sub-participation

 In order to qualify as a sub-participant in EURO1 a bank has to be:

-Sub-participation enables banks to directly send and receive payments to/from all participants and sub-participants in the EURO1 system, with reachability to all STEP1 Banks.
+Sub-participation enables banks to directly send and receive payments to/from all participants and sub-participants in the EURO1 system, with reachability to the STEP1 Participants.
 Payments sent and received by a sub-participant are included in the position of the participant and covered by the liquidity of the participant.

-Sub-participants benefit from the same service features (cut-off times, MT usage, etc.) as the participant.
+Sub-participants benefit from the same service features (cut-off times, message formats, etc.) as the participant.